ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Constraining resource
 ---
 When crafting a system, the non-functional requirements, constraints and the architecture goals will lead the project team to the limiting or constraining resources.
 These are key limits that determine the performance of the system.
-The architect has to identify this scarce resources and derive allowable limits that the project team can use to measure and compare.
+The architect has to identify this scarce resources and derive allowable targets that the project team can use to measure and compare.

 As an example:
 2,500,000 data records need to be processed within one hour.
 Currently achieved value is 1,800,000.